Rwanda Safari Tours, 22 Things To Do In Rwanda, Cost & Destinations

 It is extremely easy to trek the golden monkeys as compared to the gorillas and it will take you a shorter time to trek them down.
 The best way to trek after these monkeys that keep on moving from one place to the next is by following the bamboo shoots left behind by the monkeys.
 There are a few rules that you should try to follow while trekking and these are to shut off your shutter while taking photos as this normally chases away the monkeys and keep a distance.

-You will need a trekking permit which costs about $100 per person per day and note that without a permit, you will not be allowed to enter into the National Park. it’s best done during the dry season and if possible, you can join the golden monkey trekking and gorilla trekking while in the volcanoes national Park.
+You will need a trekking permit which costs about $100 per person per day and note that without a permit, you will not be allowed to enter into the National Park. it’s best done during the dry season and if possible.
+Most tourists on Rwanda safari tours join the golden monkey trekking and gorilla tracking in the volcanoes national Park.

 4. Game Drives in Akagera National Park

 The Akagera National Park is found in the eastern part of the country and was named after the Kagera River.
 The park covers a large piece of protected land filled with swampy Lakes and dense vegetation.
-Game drives are the most participated in activities in the Akagera National Park and these can be done both during the day and night.
+Rwanda safari tours mainly involve game drives and are the most participated in activities in the Akagera National Park.
+These can be done both during the day and night.

 Day game drives: these are carried out in two phases : in the morning and in the afternoon.
 The morning game drive usually begins at 7:00am or 8:00am till mid-afternoon and during this drive you can spot the early rising animals and the numerous bird species like the Caruthers’s cisticola, Senegal lapwing, long crested Eagle, Rwenzori Batis, Red throated alethe and the black headed weaver.
 The afternoon drive starts after lunch at around 3:00pm till late in the evening.